 - Most people instinctively keep their chin down when cutting, but try to fight that urge and keep your chin up for the most accurate trim.

 - Use the pinking shears to create a feathering motion on the way down.

-- For starters, have your child stand while you sit so that you are at eye level with their hair.
+- For starters, have your son or daughter stand while you sit so that you are at eye level with their hair.

 - Section the hair into three parts with the center falling down the back.

 - Have him or her face you and look to one side to cut a side section.
-Then do the same on the opposite side and your set!
+Then do the same on the opposite side to make it even, and you're set!